sebthom/dockupdater/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happened

 **Logs**
-Log from the container (eg. docker log docupdater)
+Log from the container (eg. docker log dockupdater)

 **Technical details:**

-* Docupdater version:
+* Dockupdater version:
 * Docker version:
 * Platform (windows/linux):